-- At Solhop, we want to make absolutely sure that our customers have a great experience every time they travel with us.
+- We want to make absolutely sure that our customers have a great experience every time they travel with us.
 Therefore, we personally keep a close eye on every step of the process.

-- We have been in the transfer business for more than 10 years and know exactly what to look out for to avoid any potential pitfalls.
+- With more than 13 years' experience in the transfer business, we know exactly what to look out for to avoid any potential pitfalls.

 - It goes without saying that we only work with the most experienced and professional drivers to ensure that you are in safe hands.

 - And, as we are based in Spain, we also have all the relevant local know-how to ensure that your journey runs smoothly from beginning to end.

 "Excellent service, on time & comfortable transfer.
 Easy to contact when I needed to make an alteration to the pick-up time."

 Santiago de Compostela